Diversity in Hiring 101: Culture Add vs. Culture Fit

 It’s time to take a hard look at the notion of “culture fit.”
 In the new war for talent — and with today’s increased focus on diversity and inclusion in hiring — HR leaders must be more proactive than ever about crafting company culture.
-It can be easy for hiring managers to gravitate towards candidates that seem like an obvious culture fit, especially during the recruiting process.
-But when we boil the idea of company culturedown to the employee level, we start running into some big questions:

-Are we trying to hire people just like us?
+- Are we trying to hire people just like us?

-Does “shared identity” mean “homogenous group?”
+- Does “shared identity” mean “homogenous group?”

-Is hiring for cultural fit discriminatory?
+- Is hiring for cultural fit discriminatory?

-Unpacking the term “culture fit”
+Unpacking the term, “culture fit”

 Why is diversity in hiring important?